blowdart/idunno.Bluesky/docs/gettingStarted.md

 ```

 ## <a name="errorHandling">Error Handling</a>
 Every call through an agent returns an `AtProtoHttpResult<T>`.
-This approach, which you may recognise from ASP.NET, avoids the use of exceptions should the HTTP call fail,
+This approach, which you may recognize from ASP.NET, avoids the use of exceptions should the HTTP call fail,
 and also allows you to view any extra error information the Bluesky APIs may return.

 The success or fail possibilities are wrapped together in an `HttpResult<T>` that is returned by every API call.